-Click on any university logo to learn more about each institution attending the UK University Fair Abuja.
+Click on a university logo to learn more about each institution attending the UK University Fair Abuja.

 Based in and around the city of Dundee on the central east coast of Scotland, a focus on vocational and professional degrees means that Dundee scores well in terms of graduate employment and only Oxbridge graduates have higher average starting salaries.